The Dominance and Monopolies Review: China

 - other factors.

-- evidence that undertakings in other geographic areas respond to the change of price or other competitive factors; and
+- evidence that undertakings in other geographic areas respond to the change in price or other competitive factors; and

-- instantaneity and feasibility of the supply from other geographic areas, for example, the cost for costumers to turn to undertakings in other geographic areas.
+- instantaneity and feasibility of supply from other geographic areas; for example, the cost for costumers to turn to undertakings in other geographic areas.

 ii Market dominance

-Market dominance under the Chinese antitrust regime is defined in Article 18 of the AML and further elaborated by Article 5 of the Interim Provisions on Prohibition of Abuse of Market Dominance (The Abuse of Dominance Provisions).9 It refers to a position held by one or more undertakings that enables the undertakings to:
+Article 18 of the AML and Article 5 of the Interim Provisions on Prohibition of Abuse of Market Dominance (ADP) refer to a position that enables the undertakings to:

-- control the price, volume or other trading terms10 in the relevant market; and
+- control the price, volume or other trading terms13 in the relevant market; and

-- block or affect the ability of other undertakings to enter the relevant market by impeding or delaying other undertakings' entry into the market, or substantially increasing other undertakings' entry costs, so that the competitors cannot compete effectively post entry.
+- block or affect the ability of other undertakings to enter the relevant market by impeding or delaying other undertakings' entry into the market, or substantially increasing other undertakings' entry costs, such that competitors cannot compete effectively post entry.

-Article 18 of AML further elaborates the following factors by which market dominance should be assessed:
+Article 18 of AML further elaborates factors to be assessed:

 - market share in the relevant market;